BrightChamps Logo

 Step 3: Mark positive numbers to the right of the origin, and negative numbers to the left.

 Step 4: By identifying the correct positions of natural numbers, whole numbers, and integers, we can easily place them on a number line.
-If we have a large number, such as 100, then we can use a larger scale, for example, marking each unit 1 as unit 20.
+For large numbers, such as 100, we can use a larger scale, e.g., marking every 20 units as one step.

 Through this, we can reach 100 after taking 5 steps.